PX4/PX4-user_guide/en/sensor/avanon_laser_interface.md

 # Avionics Anonymous Laser Altimeter Interface

-The Avionics Anonymous Laser Altimeter Interface allows several common rangefinders to be connected to the UAVCAN bus, a more robust interface than I2C.
+The [Avionics Anonymous Laser Altimeter Interface](https://www.tindie.com/products/avionicsanonymous/uavcan-laser-altimeter-interface/) allows a [number of common rangefinders](#supported_rangefinders) to be connected via the UAVCAN bus (this is a more robust interface than I2C).

 ## Where to Buy

 * [AvAnon Laser Interface](https://www.tindie.com/products/avionicsanonymous/uavcan-laser-altimeter-interface/)

+## Supported Rangefinders {#supported_rangefinders}

+A full list supported rangefinders can be found on the link above.

+At time of writing the following rangefinders are supported:

+- Lightware SF30/D
+- Lightware SF10/a
+- Lightware SF10/b
+- Lightware SF10/c
+- Lightware SF11/c
+- Lightware SF/LW20/b
+- Lightware SF/LW20/c

 ## Pinouts